vevladdd/ROE-Waterfall/README.md

 **Note that the patch should be applied in the `:BEFORE[ROWaterfall]` pass.**

-`ROWaterfall` will transform this patch into a `Module[ModuleWaterfallFX]` node and an `EFFECTS` node, removing existing effects (stock, RealPlume) as necessary.
+`ROWaterfall` will produce a `Module[ModuleWaterfallFX]` node and an `EFFECTS` node from this patch, removing existing effects (stock, RealPlume) as necessary.
 However, it is still possible to use RealPlume (or stock) effects in conjunction with `ROWaterfall` – see below.

 **Only one `ROWaterfall` node will be processed for a single part.** If more complex plumes are needed, extra `ModuleWaterfallFX`es can be added manually as usual; they can coexists with `ROWaterfall`.